scc311/jgroups-template/README.md

 Each directory that contains code is its own package, so compilation should happen from the root directory of this repository.

+If you have any code that all 3 entities will need access to, you should create a new package (perhaps with the name `model` or `global`?) that is copied into all 3 Docker images.
+This does mean that you need to add the command to copy in the new package to all 3 `Dockerfile`s.

 ## Not Using Docker? 😢

 You can use this template without docker if you'd like...
 However, as this uses packages, I'd suggest you check out [this guide](https://github.com/scc311/jgroups-base-image/blob/main/TUTORIAL.md) on using JGroups (and this template specifically) with just `javac`.